damsog/docs/ci-cd.md

   <img src="https://user-images.githubusercontent.com/46113808/208317179-f373d59a-3d39-46c3-a4c8-b5bac6fb40bd.png?raw=true" alt="ssh-key"/>
 </p>

-Go to your personal machine (NOT the server).
+Go to your LOCAL machine (NOT the server).
 Create a key-pair in your own machine with the following command
 ```sh
 ssh-keygen
 ```